 * these products got lower awards due to false alarms

-Information about additional third-party engines/signatures used inside the products: BullGuard, Emsisoft, eScan, F-Secure, Lavasoft and Quick Heal (Total Security) use the Bitdefender engine.
-Baidu (English version) and Tencent use the Avira engine.
+Information about additional third-party engines/signatures used inside the products: BullGuard, Emsisoft, eScan, F-Secure, Lavasoft, Quick Heal (Total Security version), Tencent (English version) and ThreatTrack use the Bitdefender engine.

 Even if we deliver various tests and show different aspects of anti-virus software, users are advised to evaluate the software by themselves and form their own opinions about them.
 Test data or reviews just provide guidance on some aspects that users cannot evaluate by themselves.
 We encourage readers to additionally consult other independent test results provided by various well-known and established independent testing organizations, in order to get a better overview about the detection and protection capabilities of the various products over different test scenarios and various test-sets.
 A list of various reputable testing labs can be found on our website.

 This publication is Copyright © 2016 by AV-Comparatives ®.
 Any use of the results, etc. in whole or in part, is ONLY permitted after the explicit written agreement of the management board of AV-Comparatives prior to any publication.
 AV-Comparatives and its testers cannot be held liable for any damage or loss, which might occur as result of, or in connection with, the use of the information provided in this paper.
 We take every possible care to ensure the correctness of the basic data, but a liability for the correctness of the test results cannot be taken by any representative of AV-Comparatives.
 We do not give any guarantee of the correctness, completeness, or suitability for a specific purpose of any of the information/content provided at any given time.
 No one else involved in creating, producing or delivering test results shall be liable for any indirect, special or consequential damage, or loss of profits, arising out of, or related to, the use or inability to use, the services provided by the website, test documents or any related data.